 Amanda was experiencing many of these symptoms, especially pain in her neck and shoulders as well as face pain.
 How could she find the underlying cause of her TMJ problem?
 She had been involved in a car accident some years earlier, but after the swelling from the whiplash went down, she was given a clean bill of health.
 However, since that was the only major injury she had ever experienced, Amanda began to wonder if she was still dealing with complications.
 It was about this time that she discovered upper cervical chiropractic care.

 While doing research on TMJ problems, Amanda found the blog of a local upper cervical chiropractor.
 The article claimed that they had helped 100s of people with jaw pain and other TMJ issues.
-She wanted freedom from her chronic pain, but this almost sounded too good to be true.
+She wanted freedom from her chronic pain, but failed to do so.
 Since there was a no-obligation consultation, Amanda decided to make this her last resort.
 What was it like?

 On the first visit, the office staff requested a complete patient history.
 Amanda was glad that she mentioned her car accident because the doctor discussed it with her and felt that, given her neck pain accompanying the jaw pain, this very well could have been the start of the problem.